Keywords: [Run Running Bozeman Where To Run Running Routes Trails Montana]

 Here are a few running routes that I have found suitable for noon hour recreational runs starting/finishing at Romney Gym on the MSU-Bozeman campus.
 The routes start on sidewalks and paved roads in town, generally leading to at least some dirt or gravel courses through parks and neighborhood open space.
 Most of these routes are 6 miles or less (depending on optional linkages) but they can, of course, be combined and extended for longer distances.

-Aerial orthophotos are from the Montana NRIS system.
+Aerial orthophotos are from the Montana Geographic Information System.

 Short Campus Loops